apache/skywalking/docs/en/setup/backend/backend-storage.md

 ```

 ## ElasticSearch
-Active ElasticSearch 6 as storage, set storage provider to **elasticsearch**, active ElasticSearch 7 as storage, set storage provider to **elasticsearch7**.
+- In order to activate ElasticSearch 6 as storage, set storage provider to **elasticsearch**
+- In order to activate ElasticSearch 7 as storage, set storage provider to **elasticsearch7**

 **Required ElasticSearch 6.3.2 or higher.
 HTTP RestHighLevelClient is used to connect server.**

-For ElasticSearch 6.3.2 ~ 7.0.0 (excluded), please download the `apache-skywalking-bin.tar.gz` or `apache-skywalking-bin.zip`,
+- For ElasticSearch 6.3.2 ~ 7.0.0 (excluded), please download the `apache-skywalking-bin.tar.gz` or `apache-skywalking-bin.zip`,
-for ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-bin-es7.tar.gz` or `apache-skywalking-bin-es7.zip`.
+- For ElasticSearch 7.0.0 ~ 8.0.0 (excluded), please download the `apache-skywalking-bin-es7.tar.gz` or `apache-skywalking-bin-es7.zip`.

-At the moment, ElasticSearch 6 and ElasticSearch 7 share the same configurations, as following:
+ElasticSearch 6 and ElasticSearch 7 share most of the configurations, as follows:

 Setting fragment example